 Instructions

-- Bring a large pot of well-salted water to a boil and cook the pasta according to package directions.
-Remove from heat and strain.
+- Bring a large pot of well-salted water to a boil and cook the pasta al dente according to package directions.
+Remove from heat, scoop out ยผ cup of the pasta water, set it aside, and drain the pasta in a colander.

 - Add the cilantro, crema, and milk to the peppers in the blender and puree until smooth.